Am I Ready To Study Online?

 Students with The Graphic Design School are required to:

 - Ensure that all the information provided to TGDS is accurate

-- NOT submit or claim as their own, work derived from another source or work done by another person
+- NOT submit nor claim as their own, work that is derived from another source or work done by another person

 - Make a copy of all assessment work submitted electronically

 - To contribute to learning in a harmonious and positive manner irrespective of gender identity, race, sexual preference, political affiliation, marital status, disability or religious belief.

 - To comply with the rules and regulations of The Graphic Design School.

 - To be honest and respectful, this includes not falsifying work or information and not communicating in any way that may cause offence to others or The Graphic Design School.